This post contains affiliate links. If you click on a link and make a purchase I earn a small commission at no extra cost for you.

 On a general note

-What amazes me is what is possible nowadays.
 Optical devices were expensive, and the average person would have to save for a long time to buy good binoculars.
-But the big optical glass factories in China have shown that they can also make good instruments.
+But the big optical glass factories in China have shown that they can make good enough instruments which are very affordable and sufficient for casual and leisure use by the non-professional user.
 After all, all the well-known brands that many consumers think are American-made binoculars, are also manufactured in Asia.
 Either completely, or parts are manufactured abroad and the binoculars are assembled in the USA.